dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 - Paid user breakdown: Among users who converted, this chart shows:
   - *Paid:* Users who subscribed without using a free trial (77.1% of Converted users).
   - *Non-paid:* Users who first tried the app with a free trial and then subscribed (22.9% of Converted users).
-- July–September 2024 shows a noticeable spike in non-paid conversions, raising important questions:
+- July – September 2024 shows a noticeable spike in non-paid conversions, raising important questions:
   - Was there a large-scale marketing campaign that boosted sign-ups but didn’t convert well?
   - Could a free trial promotion have led to a surge in trial users who didn't upgrade?
   - Was the audience mismatch? (e.g., students testing features, or users from countries where payment is unsupported)